solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Results:

-The result field will be an array of u64 integers listing confirmed blocks between start_slot and either end_slot, if provided, or latest confirmed block, inclusive.
+The result field will be an array of u64 integers listing confirmed blocks between `start_slot` and either `end_slot`, if provided, or latest confirmed block, inclusive.
+Max range allowed is 500,000 slots.

 #### Example: